BSA Cub Scout Program Overview: https://goo.gl/rPd1Tz

 Den Dues: $99 per year.
 This is paid online or to your den leader and can be split into three $33 payments: $33 in the fall, $33 for winter, and $33 for spring/summer.
 This goes to the Pack for annual charter fees, funding events, paying for venues, and purchasing awards.
 A portion of dues also goes to each den for them to spend on supplies or activities for their scouts.
 Pay online (Payments tab) or make a check out to: BSA Pack 751

 This is a year-round program, and the Cub Scout calendar follows the school year calendar.
 Den meetings take place fall-spring, and are 2-3 times a month for one hour each.
-Pack Shows (all dens attend) are once a month, typically the third Thursday.
+Pack Shows (all dens attend) are once a month, typically the first Saturday.
 There is also one camp out per season (four per year), and additional den outings and pack activities throughout.

 In today’s hectic world there never seems to be enough time to spend with our families.
 Cub Scouting is a way through which we can make that time, help our children learn about the world they live in, develop into young adults of character, and have fun at the same time.
 You are the most important person in your child's life, and you are the most important part of their Cub Scouting career.
 Help us make your child's Cub Scout experience a positive one… be involved.
 Extended family members and guardians are always invited also!